dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ## Scopes

-A scope is a permission to invoke specific JSON-RPC 2.0 method on the signer.
+A scope is the permission to invoke specific JSON-RPC 2.0 method on the signer.
 A scope is identified by the `method` property which matches the `method` name of the JSON-RPC 2.0 call it relates to.
 The relying party requests scopes using the [`icrc25_request_permission`](#icrc25requestpermission) method and may revoke them using  [`icrc25_revoke_permission`](#icrc25revokepermission).

 Not all methods defined in this standard require a scope.